FuelLabs/sway-rfcs/rfcs/0013-configurable-and-composable-storage.md

 [prior-art]: #prior-art

-As the [`storage_keys` RFC](./0008-storage-handler.md) puts it, there is no much prior art that would correspond with the overall direction for storage handling that we took in Sway.
+As the [`storage_keys` RFC](./0008-storage-handler.md) puts it, there is not much prior art that would correspond with the overall direction for storage handling that we took in Sway.
 This means, having the `storage` elements be distinguished and having the API that communicates that storage operations might fail.

-The proposed approach builds on top of those two premisses, and brings robust and easy to implement composable storage types that can be arbitrarily configured in `storage` declarations.
+The proposed approach builds on top of those two premises, and brings robust and easy to implement composable storage types that can be arbitrarily configured in `storage` declarations.

 # Unresolved questions